 Skydance Television broke into producing scripted content with the critically acclaimed series Manhattan.
 The show debuted on WGN America as one of their first original drama series, and went on to win a Primetime Emmy® Award.

 In the same year, Skydance Television set up Grace and Frankie on Netflix, becoming the steaming giant’s first original comedy.
-The show stands as one of Netflix’s longest running series, recently wrapping production of season five.
+The show was recently renewed for a seventh and final season and will become Netflix’s longest running series.

 For the next installment of the Mission: Impossible franchise, Rogue Nation, the stunts have never been more real.
 Tom Cruise’s Ethan Hunt hung onto the side of Airbus A400M in mid air.